Amsterdam UMC Hospital joins RESILIENCE

-The RESILIENCE project develop a novel healthcare intervention (Remote Ischemic Conditioning, RIC) aimed at reducing the prevalence of chronic heart failure in cancer survivors.
+A European Commission-funded project aimed at reducing the incidence of heart failure in cancer survivors

 Cancer survivors are at high risk for cardiovascular complications.
 Anthracyclines are an extremely effective treatment against many cancer types, but they can induce cardiac toxicity resulting in chronic heart failure.